Register for: Growth Circles

 The Women, Wisdom, and What’s Next Growth Circle is an intimate community for 6 to 8 women who have successful careers leading organizations, teams, communities or treasured missions.
 Women who are now wondering, “What’s mine to do or be?
 Where and how can my experience and collected wisdom be put to best use in service of the ongoing transformation of my organization, my community, the world, and me?
 What’s next?”

 Sheila and Carolyn are asking these questions too.
 Which is why we are bringing our experience of creating spaces where people come together in good company to see one another deeply and explore our edges, and offering it here to women leaders who are on a similar journey.
-In this year-long journey, we will, together, create and inhabit a sacred space for connection, exploration, reflection, embodiment, presence and mystery.
+In this 9-month journey, we will, together, create and inhabit a sacred space for connection, exploration, reflection, embodiment, presence and mystery.
 A space where we are invited to bring our whole selves, even those emerging parts that we might not know so well yet!

 Why this, why now?